by ProcureDeskLast Updated : Jan-01-2021

 You can further simplify the requisition process by implementing catalogs for frequently purchased items so that users don’t have to type that information.
 We will discuss supplier catalogs in the next section.

-Here you want to think about the efficiency of the process and find a balance between approvals and efficiency of the process.
+Here you want to think about the efficiency of the process and find a balance between approvals and the efficiency of the process.

 Imagine if you have 10-15 requisitions per day, then the Director might be spending 20-30 minutes just approving requisitions.
-That is not an efficient use of the employees time.
+That is not an efficient use of the employee’s time.

-If the senior management is concerned that without these approvals, the Spend might be out of budget then there is a simple solution.
+If the senior management is concerned that the Spend might be out of the budget without these approvals, then there is a simple solution.

 So here is what we suggest on approvals